jeremiahsnapp/dev-lxc/README.md

 #### Backdoor access to each server's filesystem

-The abspath subcommand can be used to prepend each server's rootfs path to a particular file.
+The realpath subcommand can be used to prepend each server's rootfs path to a particular file.

 For example, you can use the following command to edit the Chef Servers' chef-server.rb file without logging into the containers.

 ```
-emacs $(dev-lxc abspath chef /etc/opscode/chef-server.rb)
+emacs $(dev-lxc realpath chef /etc/opscode/chef-server.rb)
 ```

 #### Run arbitrary commands in each server